 If you've ever roamed the chip aisle at Whole Foods or Trader Joe's, chances are you've heard of plantain chips.

-All this means that plantain chips can be a healthy alternative to potato chips, especially when made in the air fryer with significantly less oil than the traditional method.
+Plantain chips can be a fun alternative to potato chips or fries, and are delicious made in the air fryer with less oil than the traditional method.

 I remember trying plantains for the first time as a kid in Puerto Rico and falling completely in love with the crunch of the veggie fresh out of the deep fryer.